Community Supported Agriculture

 Discusses the research component of the Community Supported Agriculture Cost-Offset Intervention to Prevent

 Childhood Obesity and Strengthen Local Agricultural Economies project.
 Seeks to evaluate dietary outcomes and

 local economic impact based on a number of interrelated interventions.

 Author(s): Kolodinsky, J., Sitaker, M., Morgan, E., Connor, L., et al.

 Farmers Nationwide Guide to Accepting SNAP/EBT Payments

-Guide for community supported agriculture (CSA) farmers outlining how to integrate SNAP/EBT payments into their business model.
+Guide for community supported agriculture (CSA) farmers outlining how to integrate SNAP/EBT payments into their

 Organization(s): Zenger Farm